 Company, 2nd Battalion, Royal Irish Rifles, a veteran of the South

-Campaign, was the son of Henry and Eliza Wallace, nee O'Brien, Mount
+Campaign, was the son of Henry Gordon Wallace and Eliza O'Brien, Mount

 Street, Ballymena.
 The couple, then of Church Street, Ballymena, had